 Another way to fill blank cells is by using a formula.
 For example, you can use the IF function to fill blank cells with a specific value if a certain condition is met.

-Here’s an example: (See Also: How Do You Create A Sum In Google Sheets)
+Here’s an example: (See Also: How Do I Add Days To A Date In Google Sheets)

 A | B |